mozilla-services/socorro/docs/development/databaseadminfunctions.rst

 weekly_report_partitions
 ------------------------

-Purpose: to create new paritions for the reports table and its child tables every week.
+Purpose: to create new partitions for the reports table and its child tables every week.

 Called By: weekly cron job